eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 Since we are templating `yaml` files we have to be careful with getting the indentation of parameterized values right, so therefore the templating includes functionality for handling whitespace.

+Kubernetes resources are defined in yaml.
+The scope of yaml is defined by whitespace, therefore when we template yaml files, we have to be careful with getting the indentation right when parameterize values, that might themselves include whitespace.

 ### Whitespace Handling with Helm